Concordium/concordium.github.io/source/shared/net/guides/multisig-transfer.rst

 #.
 Specify how many intervals you want to split the transfer into in **Split transfer in**.

+..
+Note::
+   The maximum number of releases is 255.

+4. Specify the date and time you want the first transfer to take place in **Starting**.

 #.
-Specify the date and time you want the first transfer to take place in **Starting**.
+When the schedule is complete, select **Continue**.

 #.
-When the schedule is complete, select **Continue**.
-You can see the release schedule under **Transaction Details.**
+Set the **Transaction expiry time** and then select **Continue**.
+You can see the release schedule under **Transaction Details**, and you can :ref:`generate the transaction <multisig-schedule-generate>`.

+You must submit proposals to the chain within the last 2 hours up to the expiry date, so take this into consideration, when you set the expiry time.
+It’s important that you leave enough time for the co-signers to return their signatures in time.

-..
-Note::
+.. _multisig-schedule-explicit:
-   You can divide a transfer into a maximum of 255 releases.

 Option 2: Create an explicit schedule
 -------------------------------------